sammycool04/IST-303-Group5/README.md

  * Real estate agents/professionals

 ### USER STORIES
  * Any user should be able to search by location and property features only (ETC Milestone 1, 5th week)
+ TASKS: 1) Identify, download, and test data sources 2) Review and document existing competitor offerrings and features
  * Any user would be able to input their preference parameters when they open the web app as an added feature (ETC Milestone 1, 7th week)
+ TASKS: 1) Identify, download and test data sources 2) Create UI design for webpage 3) Develop program supporting the UI design
  * A registered user is able to save listings, contact housing hosts and access other web features on the web pages (ETC Milestone , 8th week)
+ TASKS: 1) Create associated UI Designs for webpages 2) Identify, download, and test data sources 3) Develop program supporting the UI designs and website functionality
  * A user can see both a map view and text listings of search results (ETC Milestone 1, 10th week)
+ TASKS: 1) Identify, download, and test data sources 2) Create UI designs for webpages 3) Develop program supporting the UI designs and website functionality
  * A user should be able to sort the listings based on their personalized rankings preference (ETC Milestone 2, 12th week)
+ TASKS: 1) Create UI Design 2) Develop program supporting the UI designs and website functionality
  * A user can make a change to their preferences without starting over (ETC Milestone 2, 14th week)
+ TASKS: 1) Create UI deign for webpage 2) Develop program supporting the UI webpage design

 ### TECHNOLOGY
  * Frontend: HTML, CSS, JavaScript